koopjs/FeatureServer/README.md

    ...
   ]
 ```
+### FeatureServer.authenticate
+Pass in an outgoing response object and an authentication success object and this function will route and return a formatted authentication success response.

+    FeatureServer.authenticate(res, auth, ssl = false)

+* `auth` is the result of a successful authentication attempt that returns a token and expiration time
+* `ssl` is a boolean flag indicating if token should always be passed back via HTTPS.
+Defaults to `false`

+e.g.,

+    const auth = {
+      "token":"elS39KU4bMmZQgMXDuswgA14vavIp4mfpiqcWSr0qM6q4dFguTnnHddWqbpK5Mc3HsCN8XghlwawUUYApOOcxKNyg_9WqTofChJXxxD058_rL1HZkM5PDhUOh9YYQn1K",
+      "expires":1524508236322
+    }

+    FeatureServer.authenticate(res, auth)

+    {
+      "token":"elS39KU4bMmZQgMXDuswgA14vavIp4mfpiqcWSr0qM6q4dFguTnnHddWqbpK5Mc3HsCN8XghlwawUUYApOOcxKNyg_9WqTofChJXxxD058_rL1HZkM5PDhUOh9YYQn1K",
+      "expires":1524508236322,
+      ssl: false
+    }

 ### FeatureServer.error.authorize
-Pass in an outgoing response object and this function will route and return the following authorization error:
+Pass in an outgoing response object and this function will route and return a formattted authorization error.

+    FeatureServer.error.authorize(res)

     {
       "error": {